Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Introduction

 \section{Introduction}

-Until the 1940s, it was widely accepted that temperatures within the sun decrease radially outwards.
-However, this viewpoint was called into question and a discovery \citep{grotrian1934fraunhofersche,edlen1945identification} was made indicating that the solar corona reheats to temperatures exceeding millions of degrees Kelvin.
-The heating mechanism behind coronal heating has eluded scientists for many years to what is now known as the `coronal heating problem'.
-Through the help of countless observations and numerical simulations \citep{van2020coronal,van2014alfven,dere1994explosive} it is evident that the heating mechanism involves the release of magnetic energy through processes such as magnetic reconnection and magnetohydrodynamic (MHD) waves.

-Coronal loops consist of magnetic field lines shaped like loops that are anchored to the solar surface and contain ionised plasma.
+The heating mechanism of coronal loops, {the building blocks of the inner solar corona}, has eluded scientists for many years to what is now known as the `coronal heating problem'.
+Coronal loops consist of loop-like magnetic field lines that are anchored to the solar surface and contain ionised plasma.
 The plasma is frozen-in to the magnetic field lines due to the high magnetic Reynolds number.
-There are many mysteries to coronal loops, namely, their lifespan and morphology.
 Observations \citep{reale2014coronal} have identified filamentary substructures within coronal loops, leading to the concept known as coronal strands \citep{klimchuk2015key}.
 The widths of these coronal strands have been measured to be a few hundred kilometres \citep{williams2020high, peter2013structure,brooks2013high,aschwanden2011solar}.
 Not all coronal loops show coronal strands, and it has been proposed that strands appear during the coronal loops cooling phase, and particularly the formation of coronal rain, due to the condensation-corona transition region (CCTR), as observed by \citet{antolin2023extreme} in high-resolution with EUI$_{\hrieuv}$ of Solar Orbiter (SolO) \citep{ Muller2020, Rochus2020}, which is also supported by numerical simulations \citep{Antolin_2022ApJ...926L..29A}.